TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

                 - [ ] ~~If attack canceled, then don't have defender knockback.~~
                     - Actually, this shouldn't be the case I think.

+                - [x] When hit by its enemy, CPU is made aware of that enemy.
+                    - Maybe just turn CPU towards its enemy all the time.

                 - [ ] Detect these events from CPU's enemy.
 (Do inside `cpu_character_enemy_detection.cpp` since it's something all CPUs should have detection of (ig even "shy" NPCs could use this information!))
                     - [ ] Enemy attack -> 1st CPU guard, then 2nd CPU deflect, then counter attack.